AvondreHenderson/sql-challenege/README.md

 ## Description of Files in the Repository
 ### CSV FILES
-#### Contains all of the individual CSV files that contain the data
+####  - Contains all of the individual CSV files that contain the data
 ### SQL SCHEMATA
-####  - (InsertFileName for table schema), contains the code for creating the individual tables from the CSV files.
+####  - TableCreation.sql, contains the code for creating the individual tables from the CSV files.
-####  - (InsertFileName for query schema), contains the code for creating the queries related to the above questions.
+####  - QueryCreation.sql, contains the code for creating the queries related to the above questions.
 ### ERD Visual
-####  - (InsertPNGFileName), opens to display the ERD for the CSV files.
+####  - SQLChallengeERD.png, opens to display the ERD for the CSV files.
 Shows all relationships between variables along with variable defintions.